HoustonJ2017/Insight-anomaly_detection/README.md

 1. Summary of code challenges :

 a. python 3.5 was used for this challenge.

 b. undirected graph was selected to represent the social networks

 c.
 Three major classes were used for implement this anmoaly detection and they are saved in the file (/src/anomaly_detec.py):
    Detailed documents can be found in section 3 below.

 d.
 The order of prcesses in process_log.py :

    (1) Create a new Class Anomaly_detec

-   (2) Set the desired D (Degree) and T (Latest T Transactions with in the network) (Defaul D = 2, T = 50) (3) Read batchlog file
+   (2) Set the desired D (Degree) and T (Latest T Transactions with in the network) (Defaul D = 2, T = 50)

+   (3) Read batchlog file

-   (4) Initialize the network with all the attributes updated (5) Read stream file and update the corresponding attributes in the network dynamically (6) Either write the flagged event dynamically to output file or write to the output file after update all the stream file.
+   (4) Initialize the network with all the attributes updated

+   (5) Read stream file and update the corresponding attributes in the network dynamically

+   (6) Either write the flagged event dynamically to output file or write to the output file after update all the stream file.

-2. The libaray necessary to run the code
+2. The libaray necessary to run the code :

-   I used "json" library in the code, which can be download here (https://github.com/python/cpython/blob/3.6/Lib/json/__init__.py)
+   (a) used "json" library in the code, which can be download here (https://github.com/python/cpython/blob/3.6/Lib/json/__init__.py)

-   I used the standard "numpy" library for mean and sd calculation. (https://pypi.python.org/pypi/numpy/1.6.1) I used the module deque from "collection" (FIFO queue with fixed length of T) (https://docs.python.org/2/library/collections.html)
+   (b) used the standard "numpy" library for mean and sd calculation. (https://pypi.python.org/pypi/numpy/1.6.1)

+   (c) used the module deque from "collection" (FIFO queue with fixed length of T) (https://docs.python.org/2/library/collections.html)

-   I used "timeit" module to do the speed test of each individual process (https://github.com/python/cpython/blob/2.7/Lib/timeit.py)
+   (d) used "timeit" module to do the speed test of each individual process (https://github.com/python/cpython/blob/2.7/Lib/timeit.py)

-   I used "sys" module to get the system argument from command line
+   (e) used "sys" module to get the system argument from command line

 3. Class documents

 a.
 Data Structure Class (Vertex):

 attributes:

     Vertex.name : The user name : e.g. Vertex.name = "2"

     Vertex.neighbors : The list of 1st degree neighbors

-    Vertex.neighbors_d : A dictionary contains the neighbors of degree D as key, and the degree as value Vertex.neighbors_d2 : A dictionary contains degree as key, and the neigbhors of degree as a value list Vertex.self_purchase : A FIFO queue with fixed length of T contains the latest purchase history of this user.
+    Vertex.neighbors_d : A dictionary contains the neighbors of degree D as key, and the degree as value

+    Vertex.neighbors_d2 : A dictionary contains degree as key, and the neigbhors of degree as a value list

+    Vertex.self_purchase : A FIFO queue with fixed length of T contains the latest purchase history of this user.

-    			   Each element is [eadin_index, timestamp,amount of purchases, Name] Vertex.neig_purchase : A FIFO queue with fixed length of T contains the latest purchase history of all neighboring users of degree D
+    			   Each element is [eadin_index, timestamp,amount of purchases, Name]

+    Vertex.neig_purchase : A FIFO queue with fixed length of T contains the latest purchase history of all neighboring users of degree D

-    			   Each element is [eadin_index, timestamp,amount of purchases, Name] Vertex.ave : The average amount of purchases in the latest T purchases from the neighboring users of degree D Vertex.sd : The standard deviation of purchases in the latest T purchases from the neighboring users of degree D functions :
+    			   Each element is [eadin_index, timestamp,amount of purchases, Name]

+     Vertex.ave : The average amount of purchases in the latest T purchases from the neighboring users of degree D

+     Vertex.sd : The standard deviation of purchases in the latest T purchases from the neighboring users of degree D

+functions :

     Vertex.add_neighbor(neighbor) : A function adding another vertex into Vertex.neighbors

-    Vertex.add_neighbors(neigbhors) : A function adding a list of  vertices into  Vertex.neighbors Vertex.add_nd(neighbor,degree) : A function adding a vertex as the neighbor of degree into the Vertex.neighbors_d and Vertex.neighbors_d2
+    Vertex.add_neighbors(neigbhors) : A function adding a list of  vertices into  Vertex.neighbors

+    Vertex.add_nd(neighbor,degree) : A function adding a vertex as the neighbor of degree into the Vertex.neighbors_d and Vertex.neighbors_d2

     Vertex.rm_nd(neighbor) : A function removing a vertex from Vertex.neighbors_d and Vertex.neighbors_d2

     Vertex.rm_neighbor(neighbor)  : A function removing a vertex from  Vertex.neighbors

-    Vertex.rm_neighbors(neighbors) : A function removing a list of vertices from  Vertex.neighbors Vertex.add_order(readin_index,timestamp,amount) : A function adding an element into the Vertex.self_purchase Vertex.add_neig_purchase(neighbor,readin_index,timestamp,amount) : A function adding an element into Vertex.neig_purchase
+    Vertex.rm_neighbors(neighbors) : A function removing a list of vertices from  Vertex.neighbors

+    Vertex.add_order(readin_index,timestamp,amount) : A function adding an element into the Vertex.self_purchase

+    Vertex.add_neig_purchase(neighbor,readin_index,timestamp,amount) : A function adding an element into Vertex.neig_purchase

 b.
 Data Structure Class (Graph): attributes :
     Graph.vertices : A dictionary of vetices : Name of the vertex as key, the vertex as value